sprmcell/i3/README.md

 # My i3 configs

-These are just my i3 config to remove the weird look of default i3
+These are just my i3 config to remove the default i3

 ## What do i need